srsholmes/london-transport-app/README.md

 #### Considerations before deploying to app stores.

+- Check the build numbers are correct, once a build is uploaded, it cannot be 'downgraded'.
 - Accessibility of components.
 - Do the tests pass (presumably the feature would not be merged if tests fail / app would not be released).
 - Update screenshots.